gcpevents/eventsforcloudrun/go/README.md

 # Events for Cloud Run – Go Quickstart

-This folder contains a quickstart app for using Events for Cloud Run with Go.
+This folder contains a Net/HTTP app for using Events for Cloud Run with Go.

 ## Setup